danigiri/provashell/README.md

 ####	asserEq ['message'] <expected number> <actual number>

 Assertion testing the equality of two numbers using the `-eq` test.

+####	assertNe ['message'] <not expected number> <actual number>

+Assertion testing the inequality of two numbers using the `-ne` test.
+Not terribly useful in most tests but here we go.

 ####	assertEquals ['message'] <'expected string'> <'actual string'>

-Asserting testing the equality of two strings using `=`
+Assertion testing the equality of two strings using `=`

+####	assertZ ['message'] <'string expected to be empty'>

+Assertion checking if the input string is empty (using `-z`).

+####	assertN ['message'] <'string expected to be nonempty'>

+Assertion checking if the input string is not empty (anything that gets `-z` to be false).

-The following methods are also available:
+The following utility methods are also available:

 ####	startSkippingTests

-Prevents assertions to be executed.
+Prevents assertions from being cheked.
 This means that the test expressions themselves will not be evaluated at all.
+Input checking _will still be done_ so clear errors such as are not passing any input to tests are not masked by skipping.

 ####	stopSkippingTests

-Behaviour is back to assertions being executed.
+Behaviour is back to assertions being checked.

 ### Environment variables